Kim Woo-bin: Health

 On May 24, 2017, Kim was diagnosed with nasopharyngeal cancer.
 Kim's agency, Sidus HQ, said Kim had begun drug and radiation treatment and would halt all activities.
 On December 29, Kim announced, in a letter, that he had completed his treatment plan for the cancer.
 However, he was still exempted from military service.

 Philanthropy

-On March 8, 2022, Kim donated million to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfires that started in Uljin, Gyeongbuk. and also spread to Samcheok, Gangwon.
-On Christmas Day, Kim sent gifts and sent a handwritten letter for about 200 children who are hospitalized in the children's ward of Asan Hospital in Seoul.
+On March 8, 2022, Kim donated million to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfires that started in Uljin, Gyeongbuk and also spread to Samcheok, Gangwon.
+On Christmas Day, Kim sent gifts and sent a handwritten letter for about 200 children who are hospitalized in the children's ward of Seoul Asan Medical Center.

-In January 2023, Kim donated million to Asan Medical Center in Seoul to support the treatment of poor patients, with a further million donation in January 2025.
+In January 2023, Kim donated million through the Seoul Asan Medical Center to support the treatment of poor patients, with a further million donation in January 2025.
 In March 2025, Kim donated million to the Korean Red Cross to help wildfire victims in the Ulsan, Gyeongbuk, and Gyeongnam regions.
+In December 2025, Kim and wife Shin Min-a donated ₩300 million through various organizations including the Hallym Burn Foundation, Seoul Asan Medical Center, and Good Friends, to support people in difficult circumstances and for medical treatments of low-income families.